The Cost of Electronic Medical Records in Hospitals and Practices

 Why was one price shown to you, promised, and agreed upon, yet the costs have been ticking up ever since go-live?

-Despite challenges involved with purchase price discovery, organizations must understand the broader costs associated with different EMR systems.
+Despite challenges involved with purchase price discovery, organizations must understand the broader costs associated with different EMR/EHR systems.
 Only then can they ask the right questions and avoid unexpected costs.

 I’d like to highlight key areas of potential hidden costs that providers and practice managers should consider when embarking on an EMR implementation.